Infocom26/SenseLLM/README.md

 SenseLLM is implemented with [Python 3.8](https://www.python.org/downloads/release/python-380/) and [PyTorch 2.0.1](https://pytorch.org/get-started/previous-versions/).
 We manage the development environment using [Conda](https://docs.conda.io/en/latest/).
 Execute the following commands to configure the development environment.

-- Create a conda environment called `RF-Diffusion` based on Python 3.8, and activate the environment.
+- Create a conda environment called `SenseLLM` based on Python 3.8, and activate the environment.

 ```bash
 conda create -n myenv python=3.8